 I grew up with my mom checking our appliances and lights at least 10-15 times before leaving the house.
 More specifically, the iron was the one appliance that she would worry about the most.
 Sometimes she would pull back in the driveway, just so one of us could go in and check again.
 I always thought this was kind of funny.

 Until my husband pointed out recently that I go through the house and pull plugs on appliances before we go away for a trip.
 A few months ago we went on vacation for a week.
 When we got home, my husband wanted a cup of coffee for breakfast.
 He turned the coffee maker on and walked away while it warmed up.

 At least I don't go through the house and check every appliance before going to the grocery store.
 Mom, I know you are reading this...I love you and your funny quirks!

 Want to know another funny thing about me?
-I have finally conquered my fear of yeast.
+I have finally conquered my fear of baking with yeast.
 I know, right?
 I don't know why I have waited so long to use this easy ingredient.

 I was pleasantly surprised at how easy it is to make dough with yeast.
 Since yeast takes time to rise, I knew my coffee cake wouldn't be ready until later in the day.
 Not a problem for my kiddos, though.
 They enjoyed heating up pieces in the microwave the next day for breakfast.

 How to make Raspberry Chocolate Chip Pull Apart Coffee Cake: